Can a police officer file a personal injury lawsuit to recover money for an injury caused by a line-of-duty accident because of someone’s negligence?

 Yes, a lawsuit against the parties responsible for causing your on-the-job injury pursuant to GML 205-e is in addition to Worker’s Compensation.

-What Does A Police Officer Have To Show to File a Lawsuit?
+What Does a Police Officer Have to Show to File a Lawsuit?

-In the tragic case of Nassau County Police Officer Geoffrey J. Breitkopf, the United States District Court, E.D.
+In the tragic line-of-duty death of Nassau County Police Officer Geoffrey J. Breitkopf, the United States District Court, E.D.
 New York in the case, Breitkopf v.
 Gentile, 2014, 41 F.Supp.3d 220 identified three requirements of GML 205-e necessary for police officers or their survivors to bring a lawsuit for injuries or death caused by another person’s negligent failure to comply with an applicable law or regulation.

 - Identify the statute or ordinance with which the defendant failed to comply,